KULeuven-MICAS/snitch_cluster/target/snitch_cluster/README.md

 We have other architectures for different accelerators:
 * `cfg/snax-mac.hjson` - is a SNAX shell with the simple [HWPE MAC engine](https://github.com/KULeuven-MICAS/hwpe-mac-engine).
-* `cfg/snax-mac.hjson` - is a SNAX shell with a [GEMM engine](https://github.com/KULeuven-MICAS/snax-gemm).
+* `cfg/snax-gemm.hjson` - is a SNAX shell with a [GEMM engine](https://github.com/KULeuven-MICAS/snax-gemm).

-The command `make bin/snitch_cluster.vlt` automatically generates the default (Snitch cluster with 8 ccompute ores and 1 DMA core) templated RTL sources.
-It implicitly used the default configuration file.
+The command `make bin/snitch_cluster.vlt` automatically generates the default (Snitch cluster with 8 compute ores and 1 DMA core) templated RTL sources.
+It implicitly used the default configuration file (`cfg/default.hjson`).
 To override the default configuration file, define the following variable when you invoke `make` to use the custom config files:

 ```shell
 make CFG_OVERRIDE=cfg/custom.hjson bin/snitch_cluster.vlt